 The syphilis bacteria are an infection which will not go away unless you have the correct drug treatment to treat it.
 If left untreated it will cause you some very serious health problems, so if you suspect you may have caught it from having sexual relations with anyone you must go and be tested as soon as possible.

 Testing for Syphilis

 To diagnose the presence of this infection the test will look for the actual germs which can develop into the bacteria.
 These tests look at your spinal fluid and the taking of a blood or tissue sample, once they have these they can then use two tests to know if you have the infection or not.

 To test for syphilis three samples can be used, spinal fluid, blood or a tissue sample.
 The actual screening test will be looking for, the presence of antibodies, by using an Enzyme immunoassay test, Treponema pallidum particle agglutination test, Fluorescent treponemal antibody absorption test, and a Darkfield microscopy test.
-The FTA-ABS test will determine if you have been infected for more than four weeks, whilst the microscopy test can detect the syphilis at an early stage.
+The FTA-ABS test will determine if you have been infected for more than four weeks, whilst the microscopy test can detect syphilis at an early stage.

-You will need to inform your treating professional if you suspect or are pregnant as screening needs to be carried out early into the pregnancy, and an update of any medications you are taking even if they are ones which have been prescribed by a pharmacist at the chemist, and if you have any allergies this can then determine you are given the correct drug regime to treat your syphilis.
+You will need to inform your treating professional if you suspect or are pregnant as screening needs to be carried out early in the pregnancy, and an update of any medications you are taking even if they are ones which have been prescribed by a pharmacist at the chemist, and if you have any allergies this can then determine you are given the correct drug regimen to treat your syphilis.

-By far the best way to ensure that you stay STD free is to abstain from having sexual relations, using a condom to ensure you are adequately protected or to be in a longstanding relationship where you can both prove that you have been tested and are sexually healthy.
+By far the best way to ensure that you stay STD-free is to abstain from having sexual relations, using a condom to ensure you are adequately protected or to be in a longstanding relationship where you can both prove that you have been tested and are sexually healthy.